 In Chinese tea culture, semi-oxidized oolong teas are collectively grouped as qingcha, literally translated to blue-green tea.

-The best Oolong has a nuanced flavor profile.
-Oolong tea leaves are often processed and rolled into long curly leaves or into ball-like form similar to gunpowder tea.
+Oolong tea leaves are often processed and rolled into long curly leaves or into a ball-like form similar to gunpowder tea.
 It is commonly served in Chinese restaurants, to accompany dim sum and other Chinese food.

 Generally about 1 teaspoon of Oolong per cup should be used.
 Oolong should be prepared with 180Â°F (82Â°C) water and steeped 3-4 minutes.
 If you use more teaspoon per cup, then the infusion time is lessoned, however you can get more infusions per batch of leafs.

 The word oolong means "black dragon" in Chinese; various legends describe the origin of this curious name.
 In one legend, the owner of a tea plantation was scared away from his drying tea leaves by the appearance of a black serpent; when he cautiously returned several days later, the leaves had been oxidized by the sun and gave a delightful brew.